Silo // 2024

 Post-submission: clear expectations of what to expect after a user sends their application to Silo.

-Messaging: ensuring thoughtful product copy and translation-friendly UI (a lot of our users are Spanish-speaking).
+Messaging: ensuring thoughtful product copy and translation-friendly UI (many users are Spanish-speaking).

 The results